darwinrecreant/sansar-scripting-guide/docs/sansar-scripts.md

 }
 ```

 The main class of a script must extend `SceneObjectScript` and include an `Init()` function.
-Init is where the script bootstraps when the scene instance is first started, when the object with the script is first rezzed.
+Init is where the script bootstraps when the scene instance is first started, or when the object with the script is first rezzed.

 ## Mutli-part Scripts